Can Atorvastatin Cause Hair Loss? What You Need to Know

 Atorvastatin Hair Loss vs. Other Common Causes

-Androgenetic alopecia creates distinct pattern baldness with receding hairlines or crown thinning, while atorvastatin causes uniform diffuse thinning across the scalp.
-The progression patterns are markedly different, with genetic hair loss following predictable male or female pattern distributions.
+Androgenetic alopecia creates distinct pattern baldness with receding hairlines or crown thinning, while atorvastatin-related hair loss causes uniform diffuse thinning across the entire scalp.
+Genetic hair loss follows predictable male or female pattern distributions and is not linked to when you started a medication.

 Thyroid-related hair loss often includes other symptoms like unexplained weight changes, fatigue, temperature sensitivity, or changes in heart rate.
 When thyroid function is the culprit, patients usually experience multiple systemic symptoms beyond hair changes.